 The ability to A/B test different creative elements for your App Store product page opens lots of opportunities!
 But it will require a lot of preparation, organization and effort.

-That’s why, once testing capabilities are released, we’ll have a done-for-you service that includes us taking the wheel and developing, executing and tracking screenshot A/B testing, so the entire process is as easy as possible for you!
+That’s why we’re offering a done-for-you service that includes us taking the wheel and developing, executing and tracking screenshot A/B testing, so the entire process is as easy as possible for you!